 The complaints policy is intended to set out how Releasing Potential deals with its complaints about administration or education.
 All members of the Releasing Potential community should feel able to express their views in the full knowledge that they are dealt with fairly.

 We welcome suggestions for improving our work.
 All concerns or complaints are important to us and are investigated with due urgency and thoroughness.
-Our primary concern is the education and welfare of the young person.
+Our primary concern is the education and welfare of children and young people.

 Whenever a complaint is upheld, every effort is made to rectify the issue and if necessary action is taken to try to prevent a recurrence of the problem.
 Releasing Potential does not investigate anonymous complaints or allegations.